acosg/react-bucket/README.md

 -   Easily find your bucket references across your codebase
 -   Supports primitive, arrays and object types
 -   Hooks to track changes by bucket or bucket selector
+-   No dependencies, only react 18 as peerDependency

 #### Install